 In addition to stopping swelling in its tracks, massage is particularly good at relieving any type of pain the body may be experiencing after surgery.
-The amount of massage reduces pain is already the number one reason why patients seek massage therapy, so this should be no different after surgery.
+The amount of massage that reduces pain is already the number one reason why patients seek massage therapy, so this should be no different after surgery.

-The use of massage therapy has been shown to improve outcomes in post-operative patients.
+The use of massage therapy has been shown to improve outcomes in postoperative patients.

-One recent paper published in the journal PM&R, looked at the use of fascial manipulation following total hip arthroplasty (Busato et al. 2016).
+One recent paper published in the journal PM&R looked at the use of fascial manipulation following total hip arthroplasty (Busato et al. 2016).
 In this study 2 treatment sessions were are able to significantly improve functional outcomes in patients when used in addition to usual treatment.

 Another recent study published in The Journal of Knee Surgery looked at the effect that soft-tissue treatments with hand-held instruments have on post-surgical knee stiffness (Chunghtai et al. 2016).
-In the study soft-tissue treatments was shown to improve knee flexion deficits by 35° and knee flexion contractures by 12° in a small cohort of individuals who had failed to respond to traditional rehabilitation and manipulation under anesthesia.
+In the study, soft-tissue treatments were shown to improve knee flexion deficits by 35° and knee flexion contractures by 12° in a small cohort of individuals who had failed to respond to traditional rehabilitation and manipulation under anesthesia.

 The body of knowledge to support the use of massage therapy continues to grow, understanding the basic science behind what we do and the guiding principles of adaptability enable us to apply this work to a number of pathological conditions.